Is Solar Panels Worth It?

 The verdict

-Yes if you own your home, have high electricity rates, and plan to stay past the payback point — the federal tax credit and locked-in power costs usually win.
+Yes if you own your home, have high electricity rates, and plan to stay past the payback point — bill savings and locked-in power costs still win for the right homes, though the 30% federal tax credit ended in 2025.
 Not worth it if you rent, move often, or have cheap power and heavy shade.

 The trade-off